searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 > New to SearchlightPlugin?
 Please start [here](/docs/setup/developer-guide/webhook-plugin.md).

-# Check Custom Webhook
+# Custom Webhook Check Command

 Searchlight supports adding custom check using SearchlightPlugin CRD.
 No longer you have to build binary and attach it inside Icinga container.
-Simply you can write a HTTP server and tell your check command to call that HTTP server.
+Simply you can write a HTTP server and register your check command with Searchlight.

 ```yaml
 apiVersion: monitoring.appscode.com/v1alpha1